sltc2024/sltc2024.github.io/index.md

 We will be in the B-building at Campus Valla, best accessed via entrance [27](https://link.mazemap.com/YTslGjcU) or [27C](https://link.mazemap.com/9vvAa1q7).
 All oral presentations take place in the [Ada Lovelace](https://link.mazemap.com/jbZlc2rS) lecture hall, and poster sessions and coffee breaks in [Ljusgården](https://link.mazemap.com/8HwwYcHB).

-For lunch, good and convenient options are [Universitetsklubben](https://maps.app.goo.gl/k4xGBfmJ5ufm61Wb9), [Pegs & Tails](https://maps.app.goo.gl/w7aqF1bLzDk3MH9K9) and [Kårallen](https://g.co/kgs/VsTwYfU).
-If you're looking for takeaway options there's also [Falafelhuset](https://maps.app.goo.gl/XcuW3vMYd5d36hRy5) and [Pressbyrån](https://maps.app.goo.gl/UB5HbUzr24BNzuuW9).
-If you have your own or takeaway food, you can eat in [Ljusgården](https://link.mazemap.com/8HwwYcHB).

 The social event of the main conference will be in [Flygvapenmuseum](https://flygvapenmuseum.se) with a dinner and a guided tour.
 A bus to the venue will depart from Scancid Frimurarehotellet at 17:30 and from Campus Valla (about [here](https://link.mazemap.com/ERJ9eBud)) at 17:40.
+If you attend the first day of the conference, the program ends at 17:00, so you will probably join us at the Campus Valla departure.

+For lunch, convenient options are [Universitetsklubben](https://maps.app.goo.gl/k4xGBfmJ5ufm61Wb9), [Pegs & Tails](https://maps.app.goo.gl/w7aqF1bLzDk3MH9K9) and [Kårallen](https://g.co/kgs/VsTwYfU).
+If you're looking for takeaway options there are also [Falafelhuset](https://maps.app.goo.gl/XcuW3vMYd5d36hRy5) and [Pressbyrån](https://maps.app.goo.gl/UB5HbUzr24BNzuuW9).
+If you have your own or takeaway food, you can eat in [Ljusgården](https://link.mazemap.com/8HwwYcHB).

 ### Workshops

-SLTC 2024 traditionally hosts selected workshops on relevant topics.
-This year, we have four workshops taking place on the 29th of November:
+This year, we have ~~four~~ three workshops taking place on the 29th of November:

 * [Computational Social Science and Language Technology](https://sites.google.com/view/css-language-tech-workshop).
 Room: [John von Neumann](https://link.mazemap.com/CQpwM9mB).
 * [Swedish Workshop on Conversational AI](https://sites.google.com/view/sw-conv-ai-2024/home).
 Room: [Ada Lovelace](https://link.mazemap.com/jbZlc2rS).